OfficeDev/teams-toolkit/docs/cicd/README.md

 ### Customize CI Workflow
 There are some potential changes you can make to adapt your project:

-1. Change how the CI flow is triggerd.
+1. Change how the CI flow is triggered.
 We default it to when pull request is created targeting dev branch.
-1. Change the build scripts.
-1. Remove the test scripts if you don't want to set up the unit test framework for your project.
+1. Ensure you have an npm build script, or customize the way you build in the automation code.
+1. Ensure you have an npm test script which returns zero for success, and/or change the test commands.

 ### Customize CD Workflow
+You may want to change:
-1. Change how the CD flow is triggered.
-We default it to when new commits made to main branch.
+1. How the CD flow is triggered.
+By default it happens when new commits are made to the `main` branch.
 1. Create GitHub repository secrets by environment to hold Azure/M365 login credentials.
-The table below lists all the secrets you need to create on GitHub, and for the detailed usage, please refer to the GitHub Action's [README.md](https://github.com/OfficeDev/teamsfx-cli-action/blob/main/README.md).
+The table below lists all the secrets you need to create on GitHub, and for detailed usage, please refer to the GitHub Actions [README.md](https://github.com/OfficeDev/teamsfx-cli-action/blob/main/README.md).
 1. Change the build scripts.
-1. Remove the test scripts if you don't want to set up the unit test framework for your project.
+1. Remove the test scripts if you don't have tests.

-1. The provision step is expected to run separately by hand or by workflow, and remember to commit provision configs into the code and save required secrets into GitHub secrets to generate file `default.userdata` as you can infer from the yml file.
+> Note: The provision step is expected to run separately by hand or by workflow.
+Please remember to commit after provisioning (results of provisioning will be deposited inside the `.fx` folder) and save required secrets into GitHub secrets to generate file `default.userdata`.

 ### Environment Variables